corpex/rubdian/README.md

         $ rubdian [options] -c 10 collect

-Will start 10 simultaneously threads.
+This will start 10 simultaneously threads.

-**Attention:** It is not recommended to use a count higher than 10, especially not on virtualized systems.
+**Attention:** It is not recommended to use a count higher than 5, especially not on virtualized systems.

 One can say 10 is a good value. **!!!!NO WARRANTY!!!!**